 to other series of ancient

-coins, including Guide to Biblical Coins by David
+coins, including Guide to Biblical Coins (fifth edition) by

 All these books come up on eBay occasionally.

-To learn about the coins and their place in the ancient world I recommend the Seaby books, Coinage in the Roman World (168 pages, 187 photos) by Andrew Burnett (former keeper of coins in the British Museum) and Coinage in the Greek World (154 pages, 304 photos) by Ian Carradice and Martin Price, at about $30-50 each.
-However, they are hard to find (which is too bad, because they are both excellent).
+To learn about the coins and their place in the ancient world I recommend the Seaby books, Coinage in the Roman World (168 pages, 187 photos) by Andrew Burnett (former keeper of coins in the British Museum) and Coinage in the Greek World (154 pages, 304 photos) by Ian Carradice and Martin Price, at about $35 (on Amazon) or less (as I write this (July 2016), there are new copies on vcins.com at $15).
 Both are up-to-date and well-written by fine scholars.
 There are many other excellent books covering these and other series of ancient coins.